erszcz/docsh/README.md

 - [ ] Provide an example repo/branch showing how to use `docsh`.

-- [ ] Provide a tool to embed docs into an "ExDc" chunk like Elixir does:
+- [ ] Provide a tool to embed docs into a .beam file "ExDc" chunk like Elixir does:

+    * [ ] Try to find source code and munge it to get the docs if debug info is not available.
-    * [ ] EScript for command-line use.
+    * [x] EScript for command-line use.
     * [ ] Rebar3 plugin for a post-compile build step.

 - [ ] `user_default` extensions: